-Life is an aggregate of ceaselessly unfolding sequential moments, a potpourri of experiences, a medley of the tendencies of mind, proclivities, an unmodified collection of psychic imprints, that have been traveling with you, over lifetimes, making you who you are.
-It may be a time for emotional healing, for emotional transformation.
+Life is an aggregate of ceaselessly unfolding sequential moments, a potpourri of experiences, a medley of the tendencies and proclivities of the mind; an unmodified collection of psychic imprints, that have been traveling with you, over lifetimes, making you who you are.
+It may be time for emotional healing, time for transformation.
 How?

 Today, I bring to you a vital piece of information.
-It will greatly help you towards emotional transformation.
-Let us say you carried out the practices of silence, resolve, solitude, concentration for your mental transformation, emotional healing, you further started practicing gratitude and tolerance elevating your emotional state to steady and blissful.
+It will greatly help you towards emotional healing and transformation.
+Let us say you carried out the practices of silence, resolve, solitude, and concentration for your mental transformation, you further started practicing gratitude and tolerance, elevating your emotional state to steady and blissful.
 However, there are memories that still bother you, incidents you cannot get over, people you cannot forgive, things you cannot forget, and so forth.

-You want to forgive, to forget, to move on, to get over, yet something deep-rooted in you, perhaps the pain, the anguish, stops you from being yourself, being happy.
+You want to forgive, to forget, to move on, to get over it, yet something deep-rooted in you, perhaps the pain, the anguish, stops you from being yourself, from being happy.

 If you can heal yourself of most, if not all, major untoward happenings in your life, you will experience a blissful state without even going through the rigors of meditation.
 In this post, let me introduce you to the thesis; the next one will detail the actual practice.

 However, that experience had found a permanent home in Bo’s mind.
-Whenever he passed through the markets, if he saw a baseball bat or even any memorabilia linked to that sport, he experienced pain in the knee.
+Whenever he passed by stores, if he saw a baseball bat or even any memorabilia linked to that sport, he experienced pain in his knee.
 It all happened in the subconscious mind; he was unaware.
 Shouting became his coping mechanism.
 His mood swings were triggered at the sighting of anything linked to baseball, especially the bat.

 Whatever you experience in life, everything you do or go through, leaves an imprint, a psychic imprint on you.
 These imprints conjure up your thoughts, chart your tendencies, your habits, your nature, and almost everything about you.
-There are many ways to wipe the undesirable imprints.
+There are many ways to wipe out undesirable imprints.
 There is a yogic method and there is an intellectual one.
-You can find it here: Emotional healing- 2 Simple Yet Powerful Methods.
+You can find them here: Emotional Healing- Two Simple yet Powerful Methods.